Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   Note that ``tgt`` is not added as a dependency of the target this expression is evaluated on.
 ``$<TARGET_PROPERTY:prop>``
-  Value of the property ``prop`` on the target on which the generator expression is evaluated.
-Note that for generator expressions in :ref:`Target Usage Requirements` this is the value of the property on the consuming target rather than the target specifying the requirement.
+  Value of the property ``prop`` on the target for which the expression is being evaluated.
+Note that for generator expressions in :ref:`Target Usage Requirements` this is the consuming target rather than the target specifying the requirement.
 ``$<INSTALL_PREFIX>``
   Content of the install prefix when the target is exported via :command:`install(EXPORT)`, or when evaluated in